 It’s the easiest way to be sure you’re getting nutritious food, anyway.
 Spend less time reading the fine print for calories and grams of fat by eating stuff that has no label.
 Whole fruits, vegetables, and bulk grains don’t have labels.
 Foods that haven’t been chopped up, chemically altered, and screwed around with in factories (i.e. processed) have no labels.
 Even that healthy energy bar you’re buying that costs $3 and the label says is made of dates and nuts—how about just buying some dates and nuts and saving yourself $2?

 Another way to help yourself stick to eating healthy?
 Try a meal kit.
 We reviewed our favorite meal kit delivery services to help you choose which one is best for you.
+We also tried and reviewed Sakara, a prepared meal delivery service with a focus on superfoods.

 For more tips, tricks, and healthy recipes, check out our healthy living page.